Last updated on November 11, 2014.

-Men in China will probably be the first to have a hormonal contraceptive.
+Men in China may be the first to have a hormonal contraceptive.
 Researchers there completed the rigorous tests needed to approve a new drug in 2009.
 They tested an injection of one type of testosterone (testosterone undecanoate, or TU) every 4 weeks.
 It was 98.9% effective, and the majority of guys who participated in the clinical trial said they liked it.
 (For comparison, the average effectiveness of the shot for women is 97%.)
 The most frequent complaint was soreness at the site of the injection that lasted 1-2 days.
 When asked about their libido, guys reported various effects, mostly increased sex drive.

 A Sperm Blockade?

-Vasalgel, aka RISUG, is a method of contraception that’s being tested in India.
+RISUG is a method of contraception that’s being tested in India.
 A doctor injects a tiny amount of this gel into the vas deferens, the tube that carries sperm from the testes to the penis.
 The gel coats the walls of the tube, partially blocking the sperm.
 Sperm that do get past the gel can’t swim.
 Studies have shown that the method is 100% effective and provides protection within a week.
 The most common side effect is swelling of the testes that goes away within 2 weeks.
 Some men have been using the method for over 15 years now, with no long-term problems reported.